 Too many projects managers just wing it.
-Just do it and hope there are no fireworks or long term damage.
+Just do it and hope there are no fireworks or long-term damage.
 If the feedback delivery is done poorly, it can potentially make things worse than what was started with.
 This is probably one of the biggest deterrents in giving feedback – the risk that things may get worse.
-Which is why practising the delivery is essential.
+Which is why practicing the delivery is essential.
 Just like giving a presentation, understand who the audience is and how you expect them to react.
-Will they become reject negative feedback?
+Will they reject negative feedback?
 Will they make excuses?
 Do they like to accept positive feedback in front of others or privately?

-A real life situation occurred where feedback was to be given to an employee that he was too defensive.
+A real-life situation occurred where feedback was to be given to an employee that he was too defensive.
 Imagine what that discussion would be like!
 The discussion was rehearsed many times in the supervisor's thoughts, going over and over what the employee might say or retort, before finally speaking to him.
 As it turns out the employee already knew this about himself well and accepted the feedback.
 The discussion was still over an hour long, a little over what had been anticipated, but with good results during and after the discussion.